Martin Prescott/E+/Getty images

 What is an Electricity Facts Label?

-An Electricity Facts Label — often shortened to EFL — is a document that breaks down the details of an electricity plan.
-It is the most important document to review and understand before signing up for an energy plan.
+An Electricity Facts Label (EFL) is an important document that breaks down key details of an electricity plan, such as pricing at different usage levels or early termination fees (ETFs).
+Think of it as a nutrition label for your electricity plan — and it’s very important to review and understand it before signing up for an energy plan.

 - The average price per kilowatt-hour (kWh) based on monthly energy usage